 The strength of the Australia-UK bilateral relationship is reflected in the large number of high-level visits in both directions.
 Bilateral visits facilitate consultation and cooperation across the broad range of policy issues of common interest.

-Visits to the UK
+Portfolio visits to the UK

 - The Hon Julie Bishop MP, Minister for Foreign Affairs, visited the UK in September 2014 for the NATO Summit in Wales.

-- The Hon Tony Abbott MP, Prime Minister, visited the UK in August 2014 for meetings with UK ministers following the downing of MH17.
+- The Hon Tony Abbott MP, then Prime Minister, visited the UK in August 2014 for meetings with UK ministers following the downing of MH17.

 Visits from the UK